 - The supplier: The party responsible for distributing/ manufacturing the goods.

 After approval, the PO financing process goes like this:

 - You submit the purchase order to the P.O. funder you’re partnered with through Factor Finders.

 - The factor pays the supplier directly for the purchase order.

 - Once the supplier delivers the product, you issue an invoice to the customer.

-- You then sell that invoice to the factoring company in order to be advanced the money through accounts receivable factoring process.
+- You then sell that invoice to the factoring company to advance the money through the accounts receivable factoring process.

 - The invoice factoring company will pay the P.O. funder, plus fees, then advance the remaining invoice to you, minus the reserve.

 There are a number of scenarios where PO financing serves as a funding solution.
 Factor Finders actively helps multiple industries finance their purchase orders, including government contracts, wholesale distributors, industrial, manufacturing, importers, exporters, drop-ship orders, and direct ship orders.

 Purchase order financing is beneficial for companies who find themselves needing cash for:

 What Are the Qualifications?

 The qualifications for PO financing include: